Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 • Keep your computer software up to date.

-Fighting cyberterrorism requires major effort on a national scale, as well as international cooperation.
+Fighting cyberterrorism requires a major effort on a national scale as well as international cooperation.
 Apart from reporting suspicious activity, the best you can do is protect your privacy and stay vigilant.
 The more you protect your data online, the better chances you have at avoiding cyber threats and reducing the damage of such attacks.